Vietnam.vn - Nền tảng quảng bá Việt Nam

 Students compete in the competition.

 “The teams demonstrated excellent problem-solving skills and technical expertise.
 What particularly impressed me was how quickly they responded to the task.
-In a short period of time, they learned from simulations prepared by the technical team of the organizing committee, then developed solutions that demonstrated their understanding of AI capabilities and information security principles,” she said.
+In a short time, they learned from simulations prepared by the technical team of the organizing committee, then developed solutions that demonstrated their understanding of AI capabilities and information security principles,” she said.

 Teams are evaluated through a novel combination of AI-powered evaluation and human verification, ensuring comprehensiveness and fairness in scoring solutions.